tfl-php-scripts/enthusiast/README.md

 Please follow the instructions carefully.
 A lot of issues were caused by users having incorrect config files.

 That's it!
 Should you encounter any problems, please create an issue (here: https://gitlab.com/tfl-php-scripts/enthusiast/-/issues), and I will try and solve it if I can.
-You can also report an issue via contact form: http://contact.robotess.net
+You can also report an issue via contact form: http://contact.robotess.net?box=scripts&subject=Issue+with+Enthusiast Please note that I don't support fresh installations, only those that were upgraded from old version.